 The biggest differences between the new Fire Stick and Fire Stick Lite appear to be in the remote—you don’t get dedicated power, volume, or mute buttons with the Lite.
 You do, however, still get access to Alexa.

-Fire TV Stick Lite with Alexa Voice Remote Lite (no TV controls), HD streaming device
+Fire TV Stick Lite, free and live TV, Alexa Voice Remote Lite, smart home controls, HD streaming

 The new Fire TV Stick Lite streams at 1080p and only costs $30.